Real-Time Financial Exchange Order Book

 Your takeaway

-At the end of this tutorial users will understand how to use Bytewax to analyze financial exchange data by connecting to a websocket and using Bytewax operators to maintain an order book and analyzing the orders.
+At the end of this tutorial you will understand how to use Bytewax to analyze financial exchange data.
+You will learn to establish connections to a WebSocket for real-time data, use Bytewax's operators to efficiently manage an order book, and apply analytical techniques to assess trading opportunities based on the dynamics of buy and sell orders.

 Concepts